-The game competition invites applicants to try to interpret important events in the world in new, alternative ways.
+The game competition invites applicants to try to interpret important events in the world in new, innovative, and alternative ways.

 The program draws attention to the fact that traditional, linear information transfer is difficult to operate as our world has become extremely networked and complex.
 Neither the print nor the online press is efficient enough with traditional methods.
 Therefore, new approaches need to be developed to understand complex problems.
 This is how the idea arose to communicate in the language of games and find a way to the audience.
 In contrast to the simple, linear transfer of information, the game system and problem approach carry a multifaceted richness that provides a good opportunity to understand complex problems.